nerddiana/vue-vite-ssg/README.md

 # mt25-ticketing

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite SSG + prerendering.

 ## Recommended IDE Setup